 History of Transit in Norman

-Many Norman residents depend on the public transportation system to get to work, run errands or even go to a doctor’s appointment.
-However the public transportation system has not always been operated by the City of Norman.
-From its inception in 1980 public transportation throughout the city was operated by the University of Oklahoma.
+Many Norman residents depend on the public bus transportation system to get to work, run errands or even go to a doctor’s appointment.
+However the public bus transportation system has not always been operated by the City of Norman.
+From its inception in 1980 public bus transportation throughout the city was operated by the University of Oklahoma.

 Service Transfers to the City of Norman